awslabs/mountpoint-s3/doc/LOGGING.md

 ## Disabling logging

 If you do not want to record any logs, use the `--no-log` command-line argument.
 This argument cannot be combined with other logging-related command-line arguments.
+The `--no-log` argument has no effect on messages sent to the standard output.
+If no output is desired, consider redirecting it.

 ## Verbose logging